 - sermon (n.)

 Main modern sense in English and French is elliptical for Latin sermo religiosus.
 In transferred (non-religious) use from 1590s.
-The Sermon on the Mount is in 5,6,7 Matt. and 6 Luke.
+The Sermon on the Mount is in Matthew v-vii and Luke vi.
 Related: Sermonic; sermonical; sermonish.